Padres beat Dodgers 5-3 for 1st sweep of rivals in 8 seasons - News Break

 Bauer allowed thee runs and five hits in six-plus innings, struck out 10 and walked four.

-Musgrove retired nine of the first 10 Dodgers before Los Angeles broke through in the fourth.
-Muncy hit a leadoff double, Cody Bellinger — activated earlier in the day — walked with one out and Smith hit an RBI single.
+Musgrove retired nine of the first 10 Dodgers batters before Los Angeles broke through in the fourth.
+Muncy hit a leadoff double, Cody Bellinger, activated earlier in the day, walked with one out and Smith hit an RBI single.
 First baseman Hosmer went for a reverse double play on Beaty's grounder and forced Smith at second but shortstop Fernando Tatis Jr.'s return throw skipped past Musgrove for an error and Bellinger scored.

-Musgrove, who threw the Padres' first no-hitter on April 9, allowed two runs, one earned, and two hits in six innings.
+Musgrove, who threw the Padres' first no-hitter on April 9, allowed two runs, one earned, on two hits in six innings.
 He struck out five and walked two.

-“I’m a Padre fan.
-I grew up in San Diego, so I’ve been living this for a long time and I’ve been watching these series go down and it’s kind of the dream that you get to participate in an action-packed series like this,” Musgrove said.

 Tim Hill (4-3) got the win.